Yeboster/GTDSL-GCalendar/README.md

 ## Introduction

 A wrapper around Google calendar API with the focus of providing Getting Things Done friendly setup.
+This project is currently a module of [GTDSL-Notion](https://github.com/Yeboster/GTDSL-Notion) (A Notion implementation of GTD).

 ## Features
 - CRUD: